barsoom/devbook/rails_conventions/README.md

 For object-oriented helpers that wrap a single model.

-Use for:

-1. Things that involve both models and helpers (e.g. a due date wrapped in a CSS class).
+*Definitely* use for things that involve both models and helpers (e.g. a due date wrapped in a CSS class).

-2. Localized strings based on non-localized state (e.g. turning "sold" state into "Sold item").
+*Maybe* use for localized strings based on non-localized state (e.g. turning "sold" state into "Sold item").
+But putting that in the model may also be fine.

-Do not use for:

-1. Derived attributes that are a domain concept, e.g. age derived from a birthdate column.
-   Add to an existing model or introduce a new one.
-General-purpose calculations like age should probably be delegated from the model to a gem or to code in `lib`.
+*Do not use* for domain concepts that don't involve HTML/CSS, localization or some other front-end details.
+Like calculating age from a birthdate column.
+Put that in models or a general purpose library.

 Preferred library: none, just POROs.

-We like the view context to be passed in explicitly and for presenters to be clearly named as such in view variables.
+We like the view context to be passed in explicitly when needed, and for presenters to be clearly named as such in view variables instead of being seen as secret decorators. `item_presenter`, not `item`.

-(FIXME: We're in disagreement about where derived attributes go.)

 ### `app/tasks/`